zhangineer/zhangineer.github.io/aboutme.md

 [My Resume](files/Peter_Zhang_Resume.pdf)

-I have over a decade of experience in networking.
-For the past few years I started picking up AI/ML and has been working on a project to apply AI/ML to Networking for the past 2 years.

-I am passionate about exploring and utilizing AI/ML technologies, with a particular focus on Large Language Models (LLMs) and its applications in the realm of networking.

-My primary goal is to harness these language models to facilitate the integration of AI/ML into data center operations, effectively bridging the gap between high-level business requirements and network functionalities.
-This approach is rooted in the philosophy of true intent-based networking, which prioritizes understanding and fulfilling business and application needs, rather than focusing solely on the network infrastructure.

-I firmly believe AI is here to augment, not to replace, network engineers.
-It’s akin to the calculator's role in mathematics: a powerful tool that expands capabilities without diminishing the importance of human expertise.
-The calculator didn’t replace mathematicians; instead, it made math more accessible and accelerated our learning.

-Similarly, while the core principles of networking remain crucial, our approach evolves.
-Engineers need a solid grasp of these fundamentals to discern when an LLM might 'hallucinate'.
-The shift we’re witnessing moves us away from rote memorization of CLI commands towards a focus on design and business alignment.
-Our goal is to provide nuanced, business-specific directives to LLMs, enhancing efficiency and customization.

-Envision a future where networking operations are driven more by human language interfaces than traditional CLI/GUI.
-This paradigm shift promises a more intuitive, human-centric approach to networking technology

--- written by me, revised by chatGPT ( of course )
+15 years of experience in the networking field, specializing in Software-Defined Networking (SDN), I have recently delved into the world of AI/ML.
+My focus has been on researching the applications of Large Language Models (LLMs) in networking, exploring how these advanced technologies can supercharge networking and user experiences.

 ## Experience Summary
 Most recent first
-* 2 years working in a startup setting building a Networking AI/ML product
+* 2 years working in a startup building a Networking AI/ML product
 * 4 years as solutions architect / consultant in networking, specifically Cisco ACI and DataCenter
 * 5 years as a network engineer in an Enterprise setting covering a wide range of technologies - DC/Campus Networking, CDN, Automation
 * 5 years as a tier-1 tech support engineer in an ISP setting